 Book a seat at the sushi counter for the omakase tasting menu ($135 to $150 per person) and be wowed by the chef-selected options.
 Past examples include soft shell crab tempura, o-toro, chutoro sashimi, and live spot prawn sashimi.
 Go now, and be treated to coveted Japanese strawberries, currently on the roster.

 23501 Cinco Ranch

 Recently opened Tobiuo at La Centerra in Cinco Ranch is already receiving high praise from local sushi connoisseurs and food critics alike.
-Executive chef Mike Lim — who worked at Napa’s Morimoto and San Francisco’s Roka Akor in the past — rolls out well executed top-tier seafood.
+Executive chef Mike Lim — who worked at Napa’s Morimoto and San Francisco’s Roka Akor in the past — rolls out well-executed top-tier seafood.

 Setting Tobiuo apart from the pack are several unique offerings: Flame-seared foie gras ($18) is served tableside, a flight of uni nigiri ($26 per person) comes with three pieces of sea urchin sourced from around the globe, and the Blue Fin Experience ($34 per person) is served with three different cuts of bluefin tuna: hon maguro, chutoro, and o-toro lavishly garnished with edible 24-karat gold leaf.

-Make time for three-hour tasting with the Fish Box (starting at $85 per person).
+Make time for a three-hour tasting with the Fish Box (starting at $85 per person).
 Chef Lim opens the box to reveal surprise items flown in from Japan’s Tsukiji Market.
 Each is explained before being prepared in impromptu dishes.

 947 North Gessner